aalm/bbs-fw_wiki/Configuration-Tool.md

 ### Features
 **Use Display**
 Uncheck if you are not using a display.
-A display is not required, if the display breaks the motor will still work (even if this
+A display is not required, if the display malfunctions the motor will still work (even if this
 is checked) using your startup configuration set in the "Assist Levels" tab.

 **Speed Sensor**
 Uncheck if you do not intend to use the speed sensor.
 Configured max speed will then have no effect.

-If your speed sensor breaks your motor will still work even if this box is checked.
+If your speed sensor malfunctions your motor will still work even if this box is checked.

 **Push Walk**